 14. Fizzing Craters

-This is a great experiment for any space geek kid.
+This is a great science experiment for any space geek kid.
 All you need is baking soda, vinegar and food colouring to make your very own mysterious, fizzing craters.

 Step 1: Spread baking soda in a dish.